 What is the Dodd-Frank Act whistleblower program?

-The SEC and CFTC whistleblower programs are in keeping with the goals of Dodd-Frank to provide stronger enforcement of corporate accountability, compliance and transparency.
+The SEC and CFTC whistleblower programs are aligned with the goals of the Dodd-Frank Act to provide stronger enforcement of corporate accountability, compliance and transparency.

 Watch a discussion of the impact and success of the SEC and CFTC whistleblower programs featuring Phillips & Cohen partners Erika Kelton and Sean McKessy, who was a key architect of the SEC whistleblower program.